Artificial Intelligence Model for Tumoral Clinical Decision Support Systems: Methods

 Both losses are combined to train the model using the following equation:

 where both $\gamma$ terms are normalization coefficients to balance both losses.

-The loss function is minimised using the Adam ~\citep{kingma2014adam} optimizer.
+The loss function is minimized using the Adam~\cite{kingma2014adam} optimizer.
 The best values of the $\gamma$ parameters were found using the grid search in the training phase.
 The range of values tested varied between $0$ and $1$, requiring that the sum of both $\gamma$ must be of $1$.
-The best performance was found to be achieved with $\gamma_{1} = 0.2$ and $\gamma_{2} = 0.8$.
+The best performance was achieved with $\gamma_{1} = 0.2$ and $\gamma_{2} = 0.8$.

-\subsection{Network architecture definition}
+\subsubsection{Network architecture definition}

-The proposed network composition is \gls{cnn} using the Residual blocks presented in the ResNet architecture~\citep{he2016deep}.
+The proposed network composition is \gls{cnn} using the Residual blocks presented in the ResNet architecture~\cite{he2016deep}.
 The same principles as those used in ResNet were used to design the Encoder and Decoder networks of the model.
-But in particular, it was decided to use complete pre-activation blocks as was proposed in ~\citep{he2016identity} that generally produce the best results.
+In particular, it was decided to use complete pre-activation blocks as was proposed in~\cite{he2016identity}, that generally produce the best results.
 The \gls{ae} generates the latent vector by reducing the information to a space of 500 dimensions that corresponds to the image descriptor.

 Regarding the classifier, it uses the latent vector information of 500 positions and generates a binary classification, using an intermediate dense layer of 64 neurons.